 As a global company with massive supply chains, Amazon, the online product and service delivery company, could seriously benefit from blockchain technology.

-Recently, Amazon got SEC approval to block a shareholder proposal asking for an accounting of food wastes in is supply chain.
-It responded by taking a stance that food waste wasn't a "material" and only made up less than 1% of the company's operating expenses.
+Recently, Amazon got SEC approval to block a shareholder proposal asking for an accounting of food waste in its supply chain.
+It responded by taking a stance that food waste wasn’t a “material” and only made up less than 1% of the company’s operating expenses.
 Although the company states it donates to food rescue groups, to the tune of 17 million lbs. in 2017 alone, it has used this outlook as the reason to deny shareholder wishes to explore food waste prevention.

 With an unfortunate reputation for squashing shareholder proposal requests, it would behoove Amazon to quell shareholder fears and concerns by putting all supply and delivery information on the blockchain for real-time data in waste tracking and providing accurate CSRs for stakeholders and the public.

 For more information, please visit https://www.wastedive.com/news/amazon-food-waste-e-commerce/518223/